tadjucius-alt/sql-agent/README.md

 # generator.py
-1. This is an example log generator that adds random log from the three every second to logs.txt file declared.
+1. This is an example log generator that adds random log from the example three logs every second to logs.txt file declared.